 He is the author of The New Arab Wars: Anarchy and Uprising in the Middle East, (2016), The Arab Uprising: The Unfinished Revolutions of the New Middle East (2012), Voices of the New Arab Public: Al Jazeera, Iraq, and Middle East Politics Today (2006), and State Interests and Public Spheres: The International Politics of Jordan’s Identity (1999) and edited The Arab Uprisings Explained: The New Contentious Politics of the Middle East, (2014).

 Lynch blogged as Abu Aardvark for seven years before joining Foreign Policy as a blogger and columnist.
 In 2010 Lynch, launched the Middle East Channel on Foreign Policy, which he edited until March 2014.
 He can now be found online at The Monkey Cage.

-Prerna BalaEddy is a Senior Program Associate of POMEPS.
-Prior to joining POMEPS, she was a Program Assistant at George Washington University Law School, receiving the GW Law Staff Recognition Award for three years in a row.
+Prerna BalaEddy is an Assistant Director of POMEPS.
+Prior to joining POMEPS, she was a Program Assistant at George Washington University Law School, receiving the GW Law Staff Recognition Award for three consecutive years.
 In her previous positions at a variety of nonprofit organizations in DC and NY; she conducted research, managed grants, performed fundraising, and assisted in general operations.
 Prerna has lived and studied in Jordan, learning Arabic through the Council on International Educational Exchange (CIEE).
 She holds a Master’s in International Affairs and International Law and Organizations from George Washington University and a Bachelor’s degree in International Studies and Peace and Conflict Resolution in the Middle East from American University.